Industrial Deafness Claims – How Much Compensation Can I Claim?

 |Total deafness||The lower payment is for cases where there is no tinnitus or speech deficit.||£85,170 to £102,890|

 |Total deafness & loss of speech||These cases tend to happen when the hearing loss has happened at an early age, meaning the development of normal speech has been hindered.
 However, there are cases whereby speech has also been impaired due to a work accident.||£102,890 to £132,040|

-Not only are you going to receive compensation for the pain and suffering you have encountered, as discussed in the table above, but you will also receive special damages.
+The injuries covered above may be compensated for as general damages.
+If you’re eligible to claim for general damages, then you may also be able to claim for special damages.
 This is a payout to cover any out of pocket expenses you have experienced because of the accident you were involved in.

 When it comes to making claims for industrial deafness, one of the main advantages that are associated with using Legal Expert is the fact that we only handle cases on a No Win No Fee basis.

 What does this mean for your industrial deafness compensation claims?
 This is a payment structure whereby you will not need to pay any legal fees if your case is unsuccessful.
 This provides you with financial protection because it means you are only going to be paying for a winning service.
 You won’t find yourself in a position where you have a big legal bill but you do not have any compensation.

 If your case is a success, which we are sure it will be, the legal fees will come from your payout.
 This will be a percentage that you and your solicitor have agreed on beforehand.

 Therefore, you do not need to worry about where you are going to get the money to pay your solicitor.
 Not only this, but it means that those who feel they do not have enough money to claim can actually do so, as no upfront payment is necessary.

 There are knock-on benefits too.
 After all, you know your solicitor is going to be working hard for you because he/she is accountable for the service they provide.
 This gives people great reassurance when using legal services.